×

 Test the Sump Pump

-Start by pouring a few gallons of water into the sump basin.
-As the water level rises, the pump’s float mechanism should kick in and activate the pump automatically[1][3].
-Once it starts, the pump should quickly drain the water out.
+Pour a few gallons of water into the sump basin.
+As the water level rises, the pump's float mechanism should trigger automatically and the pump should drain the basin quickly.

 Check the Discharge Line

-Storms often bring power outages, which is exactly when you need your sump pump the most.
-If your system has a battery backup, it’s a good idea to test it once a year to ensure it works if the main power goes out[1].
+Storms cause power outages, which is when you need your sump pump most.
+If your system has a battery backup, test it once a year.

-To test, unplug the pump from its power source and pour water into the sump basin, just like during the main test.
-The battery backup should activate automatically, allowing the pump to run and discharge water as usual.
-If it doesn’t, the backup system may need repairs or replacement.
+Unplug the pump from its main power source and pour water into the basin.
+The battery backup should activate automatically and discharge water normally.
+If it doesn't, the backup needs repair or replacement.

 Step 3: Clean and Check Gutters and Downspouts